bookofproofs/bookofproofs.github.io/_sources/history/20th-century/dyson.md

 ### Mathematical Profile (Excerpt):
 * At the time of Freeman's birth George was teaching music at Wellington College in Berkshire.
-* He had earlier taught at Marlborough College where he was a colleague and close friend of Mildred's brother Freeman Atkey.
-* Their first child Alice was born in 1919, then their second child was Freeman who was named after Freeman Atkey.
-* Shortly after Freeman was born, his father accepted the post of Master of Music at Winchester College, and so Freeman spent his early years in Winchester.
 * Freeman attended a day school run by Miss Scott from the time he was five years old.
 * Despite the fact that the school was so close to his home, Freeman only went home in the school holidays and his parents never visited him in the school.
 * In 1936 Dyson won first place in a scholarship examination to Winchester College; he was twelve.